-- The Auditor-General indicated that the following were not regarded as root causes: - Instability and/or vacancies. - Key officials lacking appropriate competencies. - Inadequate consequences.
+- o The Auditor-General indicated that the following were not regarded as root causes: - Vacancies. - Key officials lacking appropriate competencies. - Inadequate consequences.

-Even though the audit outcome has regressed from the previous financial year, the Prince Albert Municipality is committed to work towards reciving a Clean Audit opinion.
+Even though the audit outcome has regressed from the previous financial year, the Prince Albert Municipality is committed to work towards receiving a Clean Audit opinion.
 The latter requires a collaborative approach between the Administration, Political Office Bearers, including the community of the Greater Prince Albert Municipal Area, as well as other relevant stakeholders.